stephenpearson/kitchen-oci/README.md

 These environment variables should align with your tenancy and the region in which you intend to test.

-There is a kitchen.yml file in the `test/integration/fixtures` directory in this project that can be used to test the gem.
-From this directory, execute `bundle exec kitchen list` to see a list of instances.
+There is a [kitchen.yml](test/integration/fixtures/kitchen.yml) in this project that can be used to test the gem.
+From the same directory as the [kitchen.yml](test/integration/fixtures/kitchen.yml), execute `bundle exec kitchen list` to see a list of instances.
 All normal kitchen commands work within the `bundle exec` context from here.

 ## Maintainer